johnbayko/hicp/docs/hicp.rst

     minimise, raise, lower, etc.).

   "button"
     A button control.
-It generates a "click" event when clicked.
+It generates a "click" event when activated (mouse click with a pointer, finger tap).

     Buttons may display a text label or an image.
 The user agent may support displaying both at the same time, but does not need to, and